-Our daily intake of salt should be less than 6g (2.4g sodium) – we actually need much less than this.
-Most people in the UK currently consume more than 6g, but there are simple ways to cut down on our intake (see below).
+Our bodies do need salt but only in small amounts.
+Our daily intake of salt should be less than 6g (2.4g sodium).
+We actually need much less than this.
+Many people in the UK consume a lot more salt than this every day.

-- Check food labels and select products with less salt or sodium.
-Bear in mind that foods labelled as 'reduced salt/sodium' can still be quite salty.
-Choose tinned or packaged foods with no added salt (or sugar).
+- Check food labels and choose products with less salt or sodium.
+Some frequently eaten food such as canned soups and bread can be surprisingly high in salt.
+Also, bear in mind that foods labelled as ‘reduced salt/sodium’ can still be quite salty.
+Pick canned or packaged foods with no added salt

-- Gradually reduce, and then cut out, the amount of salt you add to food during cooking and at the table.
-Your taste buds should adjust within a few weeks, allowing you to enjoy the true taste of foods and notice more subtle flavours.
+- Gradually reduce, then cut out, the salt that you add during cooking or at the table.
+Your taste buds should adjust within a few weeks allowing you to enjoy the true flavour of food and notice more subtle flavours

-- Eat fresh meat rather than processed meat.
-Avoid eating bacon, cured meats and some sausages as they all contain high levels of salt and are also linked to a higher risk of bowel cancer.
+- Eat fresh rather than processed meats – bacon, cured meats and some sausages all contain high levels of salt and can also cause bowel cancer

 - Cook from scratch when you can – it’s a good way to control how much salt, fat and sugar is in your diet.
 Try one of our delicious healthy recipes